jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

 BONUS: Automatically create a Python Test Driven Development Environment
 -------------------------------------------------------------------------

 You made it this far and have become the greatest programmer in the world.
-Following the practice of removing duplication, I would write a program that contains all the steps above following `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_.
-I can then call the program any time I want to setup a Test Driven Development Environment
+Following the `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, I would write a program that contains all the steps above.
+I can then use it any time I want to setup a Test Driven Development Environment

-* exit the tests in the terminal by hitting ``ctrl`` + ``c`` on the keyboard
+* exit the tests in the terminal by pressting ``ctrl`` + ``c`` on the keyboard
 * type ``deactivate`` to deactivate the virtual environment if it is still activated
 * change directory to the parent of ``{PROJECT_NAME}``